 Searching the internet for recorded accounts of the phenomenon he came across the logs of the S.S.
 Lima which recorded crossing the milky seas in 1995.
 While it was presumed that no area would be large enough, or have a sustained enough glow to be captured by satellite imagery, Miller, with the help of Steve Haddock, acquired archival data from the U.S. Defense Meteorological Satellite Program for the night that the Lima recorded the phenomenon.
 When they overlaid it with the coordinates recorded by the S.S.
 Lima, they suddenly saw it shining up at them: A huge bright area off the horn of Africa.

-Believed to be caused by the bioluminescent bacteria Vibrio harveyi, the glowing area is over 15,400 sq km and was seen by satellite glowing for three nights in late January.
+Believed to be caused by the bioluminescent bacteria Vibrio harveyi, the glowing area measures over 15,400 square kilometers and was seen by satellite glowing for three nights in late January.
 It remains unclear how such a large congregation of bacteria can exist.